AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * GenStudio can now extract persona and product information from an uploaded PDF and populate related fields. <!-- GS-3806 -->

-* Users can now search [!DNL Content] for assets and experiences that have been uploaded by a particular user. <!-- GS-1808 -->
+* Users can now filter [!DNL Content] assets and experiences by the name of the user who uploaded the asset. <!-- GS-1808 -->

 * The Meta login flow now includes a **[!UICONTROL Refresh]**  button that allows users to unblock popups during login.